hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 if the caller needs to handle the returned item only temporarily: the item is kept alive because it is in the list anyway.

-For PyPy this is a challenge: thanks to `list strategies`_, often lists are represented in a compact way.
+For PyPy, this is a challenge: thanks to `list strategies`_, lists are often represented in a compact way.
 For example, a list containing only integers is stored as a C array of ``long``.
 How to implement ``PyList_GetItem``?
 We cannot simply create a ``PyObject*`` on the fly, because the caller will never